Shaojun-Dong/NDO/README.md

 ------------------------------

-To compile the code, do as the following:
+To compile the code, do as following:

 1. Make the tensor lib with the code below